 The Manitoba Stroke Strategy 5 year plan builds on a framework of health system pillars: primary health care, health system innovation and access to care.
 The goals of the strategy are to improve health outcomes and support appropriate and effective stroke health services by:

 The Manitoba Stroke Strategy (MSS) provides a roadmap for arranging existing and future stroke prevention and care services to meet The Canadian Best Practice Recommendations for Stroke Care.
-Manitoba Health, Healthy Living and Seniors is planning and collaborating with Regional Health Authorities of Manitoba, to develop innovative distance health care strategies such as telestroke, telemedicine and emergency land and air ambulances, and innovative models of stroke rehabilitation to improve patient access to stroke expertise and care.
+Manitoba Health, Seniors and Active Living is planning and collaborating with Regional Health Authorities of Manitoba, to develop innovative distance health care strategies such as telestroke, telemedicine, emergency land and air ambulances, and innovative models of stroke rehabilitation to improve patient access to stroke expertise and care.

-Currently there are 3 hospitals that provide acute strokes services 24/7 for Manitobans: Brandon General Hospital, Thompson General Hospital, St. Anthony’s Hospital in The Pas, Health Sciences Centre and St. Boniface Hospital in Winnipeg.
-The MSS five year plan is to build health system capacity so that by 2015/16 all major hospitals in Manitoba that have CT scans will be able to provide the acute and specialized services for stroke care that meet the Canadian Best Practices Recommendations for Stroke Care.
+As of 2015 there are 5 hospitals that provide acute strokes services 24/7 for Manitobans: Brandon General Hospital, Thompson General Hospital, St. Anthony’s Hospital in The Pas, Health Sciences Centre and St. Boniface Hospital in Winnipeg.
+The MSS plan is to build health system capacity by 2016/17 to enable all Manitoba hospitals with CT scanner capacity to provide acute and specialized services for stroke care that meet the Canadian Best Practices Recommendations for Stroke Care.

 The Canadian Best Practice Recommendations for Stroke Care presents high-quality, evidence-based stroke care commendations developed by a team of researchers, specialists and clinicians to support health care professionals in all disciplines such as nurses, physicians, and rehabilitation therapists.
 Implementation of these recommendations is expected to contribute to improved patient outcomes for overall recovery of strokes.

 Once your stroke symptoms are stabilized and you have been assessed by a physician and rehabilitation team, your discharge plans will be made according to your health status and need for care and rehabilitation.
 You may be discharged to your community hospital or a hospital in another region close to where you live or you may go to a rehabilitation facility such as Riverview Health Centre.
 If you have had a mild to moderate stroke, you may be discharged home, and, depending on your needs, you may be provided with home based or out patient based rehabilitation support by various providers such as physiotherapists, occupational therapists or speech language therapists.

-The Heart and Stroke Foundation of Manitoba (HSFM) is also planning to expand the Living with Stroke, a facilitated learning group for people living with stroke and their families.
-Please contact HSFM at 204-949- 2000 or toll free 1-888-473-4636 for more information.
+The Heart and Stroke Foundation of Manitoba (HSFM) provides a program called the Living with Stroke that is a facilitated learning group for people living with stroke and their families.
+Please contact HSFM at 431-949- 2000 or toll free 1-888-473-4636 for more information.